 “A growing number of customers actually prefer not to have to speak with a human unless they have a complex issue or query.
 They care more about the convenience and accuracy of their experience than whether they were engaging with a virtual agent or live agent,” states the Creative Virtual report on A Chatbot For Your Contact Center.

-What better way to make the self-service consumer support come full circle than by letting a banking-specific chatbot speak for all the great support content you may already have?
+What better way to make the Customer Self-Service come full circle than by letting a banking-specific chatbot speak for all the great support content you may already have?

 “If chat agents can demonstrate clear recognition of customers, communicate wholly accurate information and quickly provide valuable resolutions, they will provide assurance that customers can use the digital channels they prefer in their everyday lives without decreasing the likelihood of resolution,” – CCW Report.